-Please provide data for the 2002 cohort if available.
-If 2002 cohort data are not available, provide data for the 2001 cohort.
+Please provide data for the 2003 cohort if available.
+If 2003 cohort data are not available, provide data for the 2002 cohort.

-2002 Cohort
+2003 Cohort

-- B12.
-Initial 2001 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
-Of the initial 2002 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions), total allowable exclusions: - B14.
-Final 2002 cohort, after adjusting for allowable exclusions(subtract question B13 from question B12) - B15.
-Completers of programs of less than two years duration (total): - B16.
-Completers of programs of less than two years within 150 percent of normal time: - B17.
-Completers of programs of at least two but less than four years (total): - B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: - B19.
-Total transfers-out (within three years) to other institutions: - B20.
-Total transfers to two-year institutions: - B21.
+• B12.
+Initial 2003 cohort, total of first-time, full-time degree/certificate-seeking students: • B13.
+Of the initial 2003 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions), total allowable exclusions: • B14.
+Final 2003 cohort, after adjusting for allowable exclusions (subtract question B13 from question B12) • B15.
+Completers of programs of less than two years duration (total): • B16.
+Completers of programs of less than two years within 150 percent of normal time: • B17.
+Completers of programs of at least two but less than four years (total): • B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: • B19.
+Total transfers-out (within three years) to other institutions: • B20.
+Total transfers to two-year institutions: • B21.
+Total transfers to four-year institutions: B12.
+Initial 2002 cohort, total of first-time, full-time degree/certificate-seeking students: • B13.
+Of the initial 2002 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions), total allowable exclusions: • B14.
+Final 2002 cohort, after adjusting for allowable exclusions (subtract question B13 from question B12) • B15.
+Completers of programs of less than two years duration (total): • B16.
+Completers of programs of less than two years within 150 percent of normal time: • B17.
+Completers of programs of at least two but less than four years (total): • B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: • B19.
+Total transfers-out (within three years) to other institutions: • B20.
+Total transfers to two-year institutions: • B21.
 Total transfers to four-year institutions: